Overview

 Most private schools provide need-based or academic scholarships to help families in their community afford their school.
 As we mentioned before, sometimes this can even take the form of discounts in exchange for parent volunteer work.

 Many families also utilize outside scholarships or state-authorized Education Savings Accounts to help pay for tuition.
-Click the links below to learn more about these funding options for families attending Private Schools:
+Click the links below to learn more about offering scholarships or accepting ESA funds as an education provider below:

 Help Starting A Private School